itangdav/itangdav.github.io/about.md

 title: About Me
 permalink: /about
 ---
-I'm currently a sophomore at Carnegie Mellon University's School of Computer Science planning on double majoring in AI and Mathematics.
+I'm currently a junior at Carnegie Mellon University's School of Computer Science planning on double majoring in AI and Mathematics.

 My passions lie at the intersection of computer science and mathematics.
 Throughout high school, I participated in many math contests as an individual, part of my school's team, or representing Canada at the International Mathematical Olympiad in 2019 and 2020.
 I'm currently involved in organizing CMIMC and worked on the website [here](https://cmimcprogramming.org/).